y6699a/ps5_lua_loader/README.md

 The loader will find and load your payloads automatically.

+**Note:**
+The current ELF loader implementation requires an active network connection (local network is sufficient).

 ---

 Currently this loader is specific for the following list of games: